rayaman/multi/README.md

-# multi Version: 1.8.7 (A wrapper for timers!
-Small update)
+# multi Version: 1.9.0 (Sterilizing is here!)

 **NOTE: I have been studying a lot about threading in the past few weeks and have some awesome additions in store!
 They will take a while to come out though.
 The goal of the library is still to provide a simple and efficient way to multi task in lua**

 **Upcoming Plans:** Adding network support for threading.
 Kinda like your own lua cloud.
 This will require the bin, net, and multi library.
 Once that happens I will include those libraries as a set.
 This also means that you can expect both a stand alone and joined versions of the libraries.

 In Changes you'll find documentation for(In Order):
+- Sterilizing Objects
 - System Threaded Job Queues
 - New mainloop functions
 - System Threaded Tables